JNRowe/upoints/README.rst

 ``cElementTree`` nor ``lxml`` are installed it falls back to ``ElementTree``, but will operate much slower on XML data.

-The modules have been tested on many UNIX-like systems, including Linux, Solaris and OS X, but it should work fine on other systems too.
-The modules and scripts contain a large collection of ``doctest`` tests that can be checked with ``./setup test_code``, and the code examples in the documentation can be tested with ``./setup test_doc`` [#]_.
+The modules have been tested on many UNIX-like systems, including Linux and OS X, but it should work fine on other systems too.
+The modules and scripts contain a large collection of ``doctest`` tests that can be checked with nose_.

 .. [#] If you still use Python v2.5 only small changes are required, for
        example to the property definitions.